InsideLoop/InsideLoop/README.md

   `std::ptrdiff_t` which is typedefed to `il::int_t` (it is a 64 bit signed integer on 64-bit macOS, Linux and Windows platforms).
-- **Initialization**: When T is a trivial type (`int`, `float`, `double`, etc), the construction of an `il::Array<T>` of size n does not initialize its memory in release mode.
+- **Initialization**: When T is a trivial type (`int`, `float`, `double`, etc), the construction of an `il::Array<T>` does not initialize its memory.
 - **Vectorization**: InsideLoop library has been designed to allow many loops to be vectorized automatically by the compiler, and to allow easy access to the underlying structure of the objects when guided or manual